CEO and Co-Founder, Eat Here Brands

 In 1977, when he was only 26 years old, Latham purchased his first restaurant, Scrooge’s Olde English Pub in Jackson, MS. At the time of purchase, though Scrooge’s had been operating for five years, Latham was faced with low sales and exorbitant food and liquor costs.
 In only 10 months, Latham cut both food and liquor costs without sacrificing quality or service, and in turn, the restaurant’s gross doubled.
 Latham opened the first Scrooge’s franchise eight years later in Natchez, MS.

 In 1982, Latham partnered with Chef Bernard Sarme to purchase and invigorate Sundancer Restaurant, an already popular establishment.
 Under their direction, Sundancer grew from popular to critically praised, touted by the epicurean press for its fresh seafood and continental and regional cuisine.
-And, thus, its reputation spread across the southeast region.
+And, thus, its reputation spread across the Southeast.
 In 1984, Sundancer was recognized as “Best in Service,” “Best Wine List,” and “Best Restaurant Rated” in Jackson – to name a few.
-After four years of unmatched excellence, Latham sold the restaurant in order to concentrate on the expansion of Amerigo.
+After four years of unmatched excellence, Latham sold the restaurant in order to venture into American-Italian fare.

-Babalu was created and opened by Latham and Roberts in December of 2010 and is located in an old school building in the historic Fondren district of Jackson.
+Babalu was created and opened by Latham and Roberts in December of 2010.
+The first location was established in an old school building in the historic Fondren district of Jackson.
 This fun, hip, funky taco and tapas restaurant takes the dining experience to the next level.
-Every item on the menu, down to the individual taco shell, is made daily and the guacamole is prepared tableside.
+Every item on the menu, down to the corn masa tortillas, is made daily and the guacamole is prepared table side.
 The bar carries the finest tequila, and all drinks served are prepared from scratch using the best and freshest ingredients – just like the food.
 Babalu is what Latham does best: having the best, freshest ingredients at the center of a unique and authentic dining experience.